- What is the eCommerce conversion rate?

 To get a personalized pricing plan after a demonstration session, provide info about your eCommerce site.

-Ecommerce conversion rates vary by sector and devices.
+Ecommerce conversion rates vary by sector and device.
 The average conversion rate for most eCommerce sites is between 1,5-3%.
 The main reasons for a low conversion rate lie in the poor customer journey at your store.